General Program Information

 In EDUC 261: Human Growth and Development, candidates continue to observe students of various ages in various settings.
 Based on observational data, candidates relate theory to understanding of human development in real-life settings.

-For practicum experiences early childhood education majors are placed in preschool, kindergarten and lower elementary (1st-3rd) grades and attend a weekly practicum seminar.
+For practicum experiences elementary education majors are placed in primary (1st-3rd) and upper elementary (4th-6th) grades and attend a weekly practicum seminar.
 In the first professional semester, in EDUC 301, candidates intern for two mornings a week in the same classroom.
 Candidates are exposed to the daily routines of classroom life and have opportunities to develop their own classroom presence.
 During the second professional semester, in EDUC 302, candidates intern for one full-day and one-half day a week with their cooperating teacher.
 Concurrent class work in major methods courses requires that candidates plan and implement an interdisciplinary unit.
 Candidates must demonstrate their ability to work effectively for a total of at least 300 clock hours in supervised field experiences in at least two different settings, serving children of two different age groups and with varying abilities.